framps/golang_gotchas/README.md

 # golang gotchas
-Anything I didn't know about golang and is somehow special to golang for me with programming background in Java, Python, Groovy, C, C++ and others.
+Anything I didn't know about golang and is somehow special to golang for me with programming background in Java, Python, Groovy, C, C++ and misc other programming languages

 Maybe it helps others starting to use golang :-)